Faxing Personal Information and Personal Health Information

 - Is the problem recurring after proper steps have been taken to contain past occurrences?

-- The OIPC will ask if you have first made attempts to contact the sender and then ask that you mail in the misdirected fax with any relevant details to our office.
+- The IPC will ask if you have first made attempts to contact the sender and then ask that you mail in the misdirected fax with any relevant details to our office.

 What to do if you have sent a misdirected fax

 - Contact your organization’s privacy officer for guidance and support.
-Also consult the OIPC resource Helpful Tips: Privacy Breach Guidelines.
+Also consult the OIPC resource Privacy Breach Guidelines for Government Institutions and Local Authorities and Privacy Breach Guidelines for Health Trustees.

 - Confirm that the fax has been received.